-Éthnologically, present day Mexico presents as heterogenous a picture as it does geographically.
+Ethnologically, present day Mexico presents as heterogenous a picture as it does geographically.
 Conventionally, Mexican population is divided into three classes: whites, Indians, and "mestizos" (i.e. the results of crosses between the indigenous groups and the whites).
-The 1921 census gives the following classification of the population:
+Of the total population of some 14,300,000 given in the 1921 census: